DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 ) -> Result<()>
 ```

-With this in mind you might be asking yourself why would you ever using dynamic dispatch over static.
-The main reason is when the dispatch is well, dynamic!
+With this in mind you might be asking yourself why would you ever use dynamic dispatch over static.
+The main reason is when the dispatch, is well, dynamic!
 Such as when you have a collection of trait objects.

 ```rust
 fn example() {